JereKuusela/valheim-expand_world/publish/README.md

 # Changelog

 - v1.14
-  - Update for Mistlands PTB.
+  - Warning: Breaking changes!
-  - Adds support for location blueprints (experimental, will be improved in the next version).
+  - Adds support for location blueprints (experimental / work in progress, use at your own risk).
   - Adds support for adding new objects to locations.
-  - Adds new fields `maxVegetation`, `minVegetation` and `snapToStaticSolid` to the `expand_vegetation.yaml`.
-  - Adds a new field `overrideLevelupChance` to the `expand_spawns.yaml`.
   - Changes `objectSwap` and `objectData` to also affect dungeon rooms.
+  - Config files are now deleted automatically on startup if `expand_world.cfg` doesn't exist.
+  - Possible fixes config loading conflict with CLLC.
+  - Fixes config files not working on sub-directories.

 - v1.13
   - Adds a new field `data` to the `expand_spawns.yaml`.